maram22j/AI_and_Omics_Research_Internship_2025/Module1/Basics to R.md

 - Understanding data types and structures (vectors, factors, data frames)

 ### 🔍 Data Manipulation
-- Subsetting, filtering, and selecting columns
 - Creating new variables (e.g., binary smoking status)
-- Using `dplyr` for grouping and summarizing.
 ## 🧬 Sample Use Case: Patient Metadata

 During this module, we worked with a dataset containing anonymized patient information, including: